andreasdominik/NNHelferlein.jl/docs/src/overview.md

 ### DataFrames

+Helpers for tabular date include:
++ `dataframe_read`: read a csv-file and return a DataFrame
++ `dataframe_split`: split tabular data in a DataFrame into train and validation data; optionally with balancing.
-A data provider to turn tabular data from a DataFrame (with one sample per row) into a Knet-like iterator of minibatches is in preparation.
++ `dataframe_minibatches` data provider to turn tabular data from a DataFrame (with one sample per row) into a Knet-like iterator of minibatches of type `Knet.Data`.

 ### Texts and NLP